Are you suffering from extreme stress?

 A somatic psychotherapist can help by going directly to the source—the body.
 Becoming aware of what is happening in your body is the foundation of our work.
 Self-awareness is key here.
 When you bring awareness to the sensations in your body, rather than simply feeling overwhelmed by them, you can begin to have more control over your responses.
 This is essential for healing.

-I welcome the diversity of all ethnic backgrounds, religious beliefs, family configurations, sexual orientations, and gender identities.
-As a multicultural, mixed-race (African American and Japanese) therapist, I strive to provide a supportive and non-judgmental space for healing, transformation, and growth for all.
+We welcome the diversity of all ethnic backgrounds, religious beliefs, family configurations, sexual orientations, and gender identities.
+As a multicultural, mixed-race (Black and Japanese) therapist, Melody strives to provide a supportive and non-judgmental space for healing, transformation, and growth for all.